 Moseley’s independent scene is popular with creatives and students, and with monthly farmer’s and arts markets it’s easy to see why.

 Eve, from Derby, 2nd year English

 “Venture outside the city centre!
 I love the very understated pubs that have live music, such as the Spotted Dog in Digbeth and the Hare and Hounds in Kings Heath”

-Close enough to campus to pop to after work, with a more relaxed vibe than the city centre, there are so many places to choose to spend an evening.
-The lively Prince of Wales pub has its own Tiki bar and street food snacks, Damascena is a popular Syrian coffee shop and café, and the Michelin-starred Carters of Moseley is perfect for special occasions.
-For cocktails, why not try out The Cuban Embassy, for tapas head to La Plancha and as Moseley rests on the edge of the famous Balti Triangle there are plenty of fantastic Indian restaurants to choose from.
+Close enough to campus to pop to after a day of studying, and with a more relaxed vibe than the city centre, there are so many places to choose to spend an evening.
+The lively Prince of Wales pub has its own tiki bar and street food snacks, Damascena is a popular Syrian coffee shop and café, and the Michelin-starred Carters of Moseley is perfect for special occasions.
+For cocktails why not try out The Cuban Embassy, for tapas head to La Plancha, and as Moseley rests on the edge of the famous Balti Triangle there are plenty of fantastic Indian restaurants to choose from too.

-If you like a challenge with your drinks, there are plenty of pub quizzes to choose from including One Trick Pony, where you can try your hand at the frustrating but excellent ‘tin foil challenge’.
-If you walk from campus to Moseley, you’ll pass the Edgbaston Cricket ground, Cannon Hill Park and Birmingham Wildlife Conservation Park; all of which are perfect for a day out, whether you have a free afternoon to go on a swan-shaped pedalo, or play a game of mini golf in Cannon-Hill Park, or manage to get tickets to a test match at Edgbaston.
+If you like a challenge with your drinks, there are plenty of pub quizzes to choose from including One Trick Pony Club, where you can try your hand at the frustrating but excellent ‘tin foil challenge’.
+If you walk from campus to Moseley you’ll pass the Edgbaston Stadium (home to Warwickshire County Cricket Club and the Birmingham Bears), Cannon Hill Park and Birmingham Wildlife Conservation Park; all of which are perfect for a day out, whether you have a free afternoon to go on a swan-shaped pedalo, or play a game of mini golf in Cannon Hill Park.
+You may even manage to get tickets to a test match at Edgbaston.

 Moseley and Kings Heath have so much to offer – see what our students did with a day in Moseley Village and £20…